devdattbhatt/Urmi/Readme.md

-Notice :- We do not accept any kind of donation in any way in any manner ,
+Notice :- We do not accept any kind of donation in any way in any manner.

 If you dont spend 11$ or more after seeing this email god will transfer all of your good KARMA to my account so dont forgot to spend 11$ or more according to licence.